BE THE CHANGE

 Safe Spaces & Workplaces, Karen Tan, Rachael Wong

 The Safe Spaces & Workplaces Initiative (SSWP) is a Child & Family Service (CFS) and One Shared Future (OSF) partnership to address workplace sexual harassment in Hawaiʻi.
-SSWP launched in November 2019, with the release of the first statewide survey of sexual harassment in Hawai‘i workplaces, its website with resources; a showcasing of “Rock Star Employers”; and next steps for local employers.
-Future phases include offering training packages for employers from a collaborative hui of HR, legal, professional employment, and subject matter experts, and a public awareness campaign.
+SSWP launched in November 2019 with the release of the first statewide survey of sexual harassment in Hawai‘i workplaces, its website with resources; and (in development) training videos with local faces and scenarios.

 Superpower Academy, Pamela Joe